 He photographed many rural scenes portraying:

-Images show towns and villages and buildings around the Island.
-Dore often included people in his photographs and recorded Queen Victoria’s funeral procession passing through East Cowes in February 1901.
-He even photographed elephants in Sandown.
+Images show towns and villages (PDF, 1MB) and buildings (PDF1MB) around the Island.
+Dore often included people (PDF, 1MB) in his photographs and recorded Queen Victoria’s funeral procession (PDF, 1MB) passing through East Cowes in February 1901.
+He even photographed elephants (PDF, 477KB) in Sandown.

 The photographs of William Robert Hogg